 ELLA is grounded on the belief that we can empower people affected by violence to become effective advocates for good in their own lives and advocates for change in their communities with ELLA: Empathy, Love, Lessons, and Action.

 Charity has traveled the US, Canada, and Africa and shared her story and example of unconditional love for all, no matter what they’ve done or had done to them, with thousands.

 She speaks in prisons, makes visits to TX Death Row, has been arrested on the steps of the U.S. Supreme Court protesting the death penalty, advocates for and supports families of murder victims and families of those who have committed murder, and volunteered hundreds of hours as a Certified Crisis Interventionist with the San Antonio Police Department.

 Charity is a certified Crisis Interventionist with over 2000 hours volunteer experience, a certified Anger Management Specialist, a certified Theft Addiction Specialist, a certified Seeking Safety facilitator, and has developed numerous evidence-based programs for those affected by violence.

 She is also a prolific public speaker and has spoken on topics as far ranging as motherhood, the death penalty, mass incarceration, forgiveness, empathy, and empathy training for correctional officers.

-Charity is also the subject of the documentary The Family I Had which premiered at the 2017 Tribeca Film Fest on opening night.
+Charity is also the subject of the documentary The Family I Had, which premiered at the 2017 Tribeca Film Fest, and has been distributed worldwide.

 She is available for speaking engagements, panel discussions, class facilitation, keynote address, and is open to ideas and suggestions for more opportunities to spread ELLA's message of Empathy, Love, Lessons, and Action for those affected by violence.